React Animation refers to the process of adding transitions, effects and movement to elements within a React application.

 CSS Animations in React

-CSS animations are the most straightforward way to add animations in React.
-Using CSS transitions or keyframes, animations can be added to any element.
+CSS animations are the most simple way to add animations in React. animations can be added to any element using CSS transitions or keyframes

 Example: CSS Transition for Button Hover